lcs-crr/TeVAE/README.md

 # TeVAE

+:exclamation: Warning :exclamation: Tensorflow 2.10.* has been found to feature multiple vunerabilites, hence use this repository at your own risk.
+For a (for now) safe implementation of TeVAE, refer to the [PATH repository](https://github.com/lcs-crr/PATH).

 TeVAE: A Variational Autoencoder Approach for Discrete Online Anomaly Detection in Variable-state Multivariate Time-series Data

 Paper corresponding to source code is submitted to the _Studies in Computational Intelligence_ journal.